Approaching the IEA Report

-- From 2040 onwards, 50% of buildings will have been retrofitted to become carbon neutral; electricity generation will have to completely decarbonized, with solar and wind energy making up the majority of production; 50% of aircrafts that would continue to fly would have to run on low-carbon fuels.
+- From 2040 onwards, 50% of buildings will have to be retrofitted to become carbon neutral.
+Electricity generation will have to completely decarbonized, with solar and wind energy making up the majority of production; 50% of aircrafts that would continue to fly would have to run on low-carbon fuels.

 - By 2050, over 85% of buildings would have to become low-carbon.
-Between 2020 and 2050, hydrogen production will have to increase fivefold and be gradually decarbonized, in order to reach 100% green hydrogen.
+Between 2020 and 2050, hydrogen production should be increased fivefold and gradually decarbonized in order to reach 100% green hydrogen.

-- Taking full measure of their responsibility and impacts.
+- First, taking full measure of their responsibility and impacts.
 This includes their outsourcing activities and the carbon footprint they typically externalize onto consumers;

-- Questioning their economic models to justify offsetting activities, but only in the absence of a solid alternative;
+- Second, questioning their economic models to justify offsetting activities, but only in the absence of a solid alternative;

-- Anticipate the legal risk linked to lacking understanding or failing to acting ambitiously enough to meet what the IEA has so precisely documented.
+- Third, anticipating the legal risk linked to lacking understanding or failing to acting ambitiously enough to meet what the IEA has so precisely documented.

-Our team and community of 150+ experts operate across the G20 economies, but also in Africa and South East Asia.
-Together, they deliver a multi-disciplinary, cross-sectoral and contextual expertise in order to work on these sensitive and complex issues.
+Our team and community of 150+ experts operate across the G20 economies as well as Africa and South-East Asia.
+Together, they deliver a multi-disciplinary, cross-sectoral and contextual expertise to work on such sensitive and complex issues.